-New ‘Beauty And The Beast’ Poster Revealed–Also, Why Emma Watson Turned Down Cinderella
+New ‘Beauty And The Beast’ Poster Revealed — Also, Why Emma Watson Turned Down Cinderella

 “So intent was Watson on making sure Belle stayed a strong, inspiring role model for young girls, she only agreed to the film once director Bill Condon agreed crafting the character would be a ‘collaborative’ process,” the source reported.
 “Moderations included turning Belle into an inventor, after Watson had wondered what the princess ‘did all day.'”

-While there is a considerable amount of pressure resting on the cast and crew–after all, this is one of the top Disney classics–they seem to be striving to uphold the 1990s style and vision.
+While there is a considerable amount of pressure resting on the cast and crew — after all, this is one of the top Disney classics — they seem to be striving to uphold the 1990s style and vision.